Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

 \subsection{Target Identification}

-It is conventional to divide TI methods into two broad overarching categories, namely supervised and unsupervised (training-free).
+It is conventional to divide TI methods developped for SSVEP-based BCIs into two broad overarching categories, namely \textit{supervised} and \textit{unsupervised} (training-free).
 Unsupervised techniques are particularly attractive since their use does not involve user-specific-calibration phase (long training cycles) and provides more versatility in everyday practices.
 On the other hand, supervised methods are shown to outperform the unsupervised early strategies such as Cannonical Correlation Analysis (CCA) \cite{Lin2006}.

 One of the most effective frequency recognition performance has been demonstrated by a number of spatial filtering techniques to isolate task-specific source activities from EEG signals.
 The task-related component analysis (TRCA) is one of prominent techniques proposed in literature which hypothesizes that there are distinct cortical sources in the brain which generates potentials upon the presentation of flickering stimuli.
 This idea originally applied to near-infrared spectroscopy (NIRS) \cite{Nakanishi2013}, \cite{Takana2014} and later proven useful for multivariate EEG data \cite{Nakanishi2018}.
 Assuming $s(t) \in \mathbb{R}$ to be the task-related, $n(t)$ to be the task-unrelated (noise and some other background brain activity) components, the multivariate EEG signal $\mathbf{x}(t) \in \mathbb{R}^{N_c}$ is formed as a result of a linear generative model as follows,